CrendKing/recently-opened-sweeper/README.md

 A new command "Sweep non-existent recently opened entries" is added, which is also exexcuted automatically upon startup.

+This extension can be configured to remove excess entries.
+Note that the VSCode menu is hardcoded to only show the first 10 entries.
+The others are accessed through the "More..." button.

 ### Notes about the fork

 Forked from [vsc-recently-opened-cleaner](https://github.com/WissenIstNacht/vsc-recently-opened-cleaner).
 Originally deviates in the following aspects: